igordev96/igordev96/README.md

 ## 🚀 About Me
-I'm a web developer, living in Portugal, looking for a opportunity to work with coding
+I'm a Front End developer, living in Portugal, looking for a opportunity to work with coding

 ## 🔗 Links